InfoWorks ICM Features | 2025 Features | Autodesk

 FEH2022 design rainfall events

-A new design rainfall generator, FEH2022, allows users to download rainfall data as XML files from the Flood Estimation Handbook web service, and import them into InfoWorks ICM using the Rainfall Generator dialogue.
+A new design rainfall generator, FEH2022, allows users to download rainfall data as XML files from the Flood Estimation Handbook web service, and import them into InfoWorks ICM using the Rainfall Generator dialog.

 ENHANCED